rsms/jsont/README.md

 #### Reading values

 - `bool hasValue() const` — True if the current token has a value
-- `size_t dataValue(const uint8_t const** bytes)` — Returns a slice of the input which represents the current value, or nothing (returns 0) if the current token has no value (e.g. start of an object).
+- `size_t dataValue(const char const** bytes)` — Returns a slice of the input which represents the current value, or nothing (returns 0) if the current token has no value (e.g. start of an object).
 - `std::string stringValue() const` — Returns a *copy* of the current string value.
 - `double floatValue() const` — Returns the current value as a double-precision floating-point number.
 - `int64_t intValue() const` — Returns the current value as a signed 64-bit integer.